opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

     	config.vm.provision :shell, :path => "setup/bootstrap.sh"
 	end

-Notice the last line 'config.vm.provision', this tells vagrant that there is a shell script at setup/bootstrap.sh which is going to provision your vm.
-You can provision the box with puppet, chef or a variety of other tools, but for the purposes of this simple testing machine, I'm happy to use a shell script.
+Notice the last line 'config.vm.provision', this tells Vagrant that there is a shell script at setup/bootstrap.sh which is going to provision your vm.
+You can provision the box with Puppet, Chef or a variety of other tools, but for the purposes of this simple testing machine, I'm happy to use a shell script.

 Let's have a look at the bootstrap file: